bughandler/libsparkle-lite/README.md

 # Sparkle Lite
-A lightweight Sparkle update protocol implementation, it written with C++ and exposed a set of simple ANSI C interfaces so it could be integrated into any application.
+A lightweight Sparkle update specification implementation, it is written in C++ and exposed a set of simple ANSI C interfaces so it could be integrated into any application.

+### What's Sparkle

+[Sparkle](https://sparkle-project.org/) is an open source specification (and an official implementation for MacOS), which provides a modern, secure, and flexible update workflow for any application.

+Anyway, if your app needs the update, **Sparkle is just for you**

 ### Features

-+ Fully Sparkle2.0 specifications compatible
++ Sparkle 2.0 specifications compatible

 + Dual **DSA** & **EdDSA(Ed25519)** signature algorithms support